aws-samples/amazon-connect-chat-translate/README.md

 - Navigate to [Amplify Console](https://console.aws.amazon.com/amplify/)
 - Get Started with Amplify Hosting
 - Connect to Github
-- Select repository - `Amazon-Connect-Chat-Translate-Demo`
+- Select repository - `amazon-connect-chat-translate`
 - Click on 'Create new role' then `Next: Permissions` > `Next: Tags` > `Next: Review` finally `Create role`
 - Click `Create new environment` for backend
 - Expand `Environment variables` and add the below 2